 9) Joes Fly

 This lure combines an inline spinner with a fly.
 Like all spinners, they catch fish.
 I have always been on the fence regarding the combination.
-Dragging a mayfly behind a lure does not seem that natural to me.
-Which is why I prefer Joe Flies with a trialing streamer.
+Dragging a mayfly behind a lure does not seem that natural to me, but the trout certainly like it.
+I personally prefer the Joe fly with a trailing streamer.

 Weighing approximately 1/4oz (7 grams) they are quite lightweight lure.
 Best suited for smaller streams and lightweight techniques.